-When it comes to information security and privacy, some people specialized in spreading black and white thinking.
-According to them, there is either a 100% approach to security/privacy or there is no security/privacy at all.
-This is not only totally wrong but results in a “toxic user mentality”.
+When it comes to information security and privacy, some people specialized in spreading binary thinking.
+According to them, there is either 100% security/privacy, or no security/privacy at all.
+Such a binary view is not only wrong but results in a toxic “us vs. them” mentality.

 In this article, we briefly show related problems and the pointlessness of proclaimed behavior rules.

 Always stay in the loop!

 Common binary statements